Payments for job seekers

-We offer income support if you looking for work and financial assistance to complete approved studies.
-We also provide payments if you have a disability and are looking for work.
+We offer income support if you are looking for work, completing approved studies or have a disability and are looking for work.

 Income support while you look for work

-Newstart Allowance provides financial help if you are looking for work and supports you while you take part in activities that may increase your chances of finding a job.
+Newstart Allowance provides financial help if you are looking for work or taking part in activities to find a job.

-Youth Allowance supports young people with financial assistance if they are 16 to 21 years old and looking for full-time work or undertaking approved activities.
+Youth Allowance supports young people 16 to 21 years of age, who are looking for full time work or undertaking approved activities.